cymurs/dcrstakepool/README.md

 ## 1.1.1 Release Notes

-- ucd has a new agenda and the vote version in dcrwallet has been incremented to v5 on mainnet.
+- ucd has a new agenda and the vote version in ucwallet has been incremented to v5 on mainnet.
 - stakepoold
-  - The ticket list is now maintained by doing an initial GetTicket RPC call and then substracts/adds tickets by processing SpentAndMissed/New ticket notifications from dcrwallet.
+  - The ticket list is now maintained by doing an initial GetTicket RPC call and then substracts/adds tickets by processing SpentAndMissed/New ticket notifications from ucwallet.
 This approach is much faster than the old method of calling StakePoolUserInfo for each user.
-  - Bug fixes to the above commit and to accommodate changes in dcrwallet.
+  - Bug fixes to the above commit and to accommodate changes in ucwallet.
 - Status page
   - StatusUnauthorized error is now thrown rather than a generic one when accessing the page as a non-admin.
   - Updated to use new design.
-  - Synced dcrwallet walletinfo field list.
+  - Synced ucwallet walletinfo field list.
 - Tickets page
   - Performance was greatly improved by skipping display of historic tickets.
   - Handles users that have only low fee/invalid tickets properly.